chazz-bunn/graphing-calculator/README.md

         Roots
         Logarithmic functions
         Trig functions
-    An idea to deal with rational expressions is to not when dividing by a variable and finding what makes the denominator equal zero
+    I have a plan to deal with roots and logarithms by catching splines that go from undefined to defined.
+    And I have a plan for trig functions by using their periodicity.
+    Rational expressions elude me though.
+Even(div by 2) roots of even exponent variable and logs of even exponent variables will be tricky too.

 Issue: When graphing x^-2 it graphs (x^-1)*2, x^(-2) is correct.
 Perhaps I'll fix it when I overhaul UI.